Chinese Boeing crashes with 132 on board, no sign of survivors | Business

 China Eastern has 109 of the 737-800s in its fleet and another 40 of the smaller 737-700s of the same generation, according to FlightRadar24.
 The safety record of China's airline industry has been among the best in the world over the past decade.

 "The CAAC has very rigid safety regulations and we will just need to wait for more details to help shed light on the plausible cause of the accident," said Shukor Yusof, head of Malaysia-based aviation consultancy Endau Analytics.
 Investigators will be looking to recover the plane's two so-called black boxes - the flight data recorder and cockpit voice recorder - to help shed light on the crash.
-Crashes during the cruise phase of flight are relatively rare.
-Boeing found in a report last year that only 13% of fatal commercial accidents globally between 2011 and 2020 occurred during the cruise phase.
+China's aviation safety record, while good, is also less transparent than in countries like the United States and Australia where regulators release detailed reports on non-fatal incidents, said Greg Waldron, Asia managing editor at industry publication Flightglobal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)